-Foreign Securities: The Small Cap Equity Portfolio may invest in ADRs.
-The Quantitative U.S. Large Cap Core Equity Portfolio, Quantitative U.S. Large Cap Growth Equity Portfolio and Quantitative U.S. Long/Short Equity Portfolio each intends to remain, for the most part, fully invested in equity securities which may include, as a non-principal investment, ADRs listed on the NYSE.
+Foreign Securities: The Disciplined U.S. Small Cap Equity Portfolio intends to remain, for the most part, fully invested in equity securities which may include, as a non-principal investment, ADRs listed on the NYSE.
 The risks of ADRs are described above under "Foreign Securities."